MIDUN2306/Billing-Application/ADMIN_IMPLEMENTATION_SUMMARY.md

 ## What Was Built

-A complete, production-ready admin panel for managing stores, users, and roles in the Tea Boys POS multi-tenant system.
+A complete, production-ready admin panel for managing stores, users, and roles in the DISA Info Tech multi-tenant system.

 ## Files Created